 Another great imitation of the real one and an awesome alternative for the synthetic diamond is the Herkimer diamond.
 The name comes from the city of the mine ‘Herkimer’, in the neighborhood of New York/USA.
 It looks exactly like a diamond, the cut of the diamond is man-made, but the Herkimer diamond that same cut is natural.
 The hardness is less and the material is rhinestone quartz.

-For me, as a jewelry designer and a jewelers daughter my all-time favorite is the real thing.
+Me, as a jewelry designer and a jeweler’s daughter my all-time favorite, is the real thing.
 I love the stones and luckily I inherited some from my mother.
 The diamond is a member of the fabulous 4 precious stones (ruby, emerald, sapphire) ánd is the birthstone of April.
 When you are married 65 years, you have your diamond anniversary.
 A diamond has much to offer.

 The influence of De Beers Company on the industry

-That is what De Beers Company, the largest diamonds mining company in the world (situated in South Africa) asks themselves to, and therefore after 130 years of dealing with the real stuff, there start to sell synthetic stones.
+That is what De Beers Company, the largest diamonds mining company in the world (situated in South Africa) asks themselves to do, and therefore after 130 years of dealing with the real stuff, there start to sell synthetic stones.
 This is no less than an earthquake in real diamond land.

 The firm De Beers owns the mining- and selling rights of nearly all the diamonds in Africa.
 They are so powerful that when the Covid-19 pandemic was on and these gemstones were not sold anymore, he stopped the auctions, to control the price of the diamonds.
 8% of the total South African workers live from digging for them and stopping that work means a disaster for a lot of people.
 But the Beers is high and mighty and can afford to do this.